hashicorp/packer/.github/CONTRIBUTING.md

 is the one that has the necessary code for running this type of test.
 In case the builder you want to run against is not available for testing, you can write it following the next steps.

-To add a new builder to the available builders for provisioners acc testing, you'll need to create a new folder under the builder folder called `acceptace` and inside you create the `builder_acceptance.go` file and the package should be `<builder>_acc`.
+To add a new builder to the available builders for provisioners acc testing, you'll need to create a new folder under the builder folder called `acceptance` and inside you create the `builder_acceptance.go` file and the package should be `<builder>_acc`.
 Like the provisioners, you'll need to create a struct that will implement the BuilderAcceptance interface.
 ```go
 type BuilderAcceptance interface {